MicrosoftDocs/power-automate-docs/articles/desktop-flows/configure-certificate-based-auth.md

 After completing these steps, [create your Azure key vault credential](create-AzureKeyVault-credential.md).

 ## Admin consent for unattended runs

-Admin consent is required when performing unattended runs with certificate credential on a MS Entra ID joined device.
-Follow the instructions in [Admin consent for unattended runs]()
+Admin consent is required for unattended runs with certificate credentials on a Microsoft Entra ID joined device.
+Learn more at [Admin consent for unattended runs](run-unattended-desktop-flows.md#admin-consent-for-unattended-runs).

 ## Limitations and minimal requirements

 1. To use certificate-based authentication (CBA) credentials in Power Automate, store them in Azure Key Vault.
 Other vaults aren't supported today.
 1. Use Power Automate for desktop version 2.49 or later.
 1. If you're using Windows Server, version 2019 or later is supported.
-1. Target machines must be joined to MS Entra-ID.
+1. Target machines must be joined to Microsoft Entra ID.